harleydi/Music-World/README.md

 | Working with API | H | 3hrs| 2.5hrs | 2.5hrs |
 | RESPONSIVE DESIGN | M | 2hrs | 2hrs | 2hrs|
 | Total | H | 12hrs| 12hrs | 12hrs |

+## API Data Sample

+Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

+Time frames are also key in the development cycle.
+You have limited time to code all phases of the game.
+Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.
+It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.

 ## Code Snippet